develephant/PropsAware/README.md

 > In most basic programs, you can usually get away with less than 5-6 __PropsAware__ properties.

-## Don't set the same property in a property callback.
+## Don't set the same PA property in a property callback.

 Because, Stack Overflow...